fgrardi/css-selectors/selectors.md

 }
 ```

+7. `x > y`
 **Child** -- selects all `p` elements that are immediate children of `#foo` element
+- Similar to `x y`
+- Only selects direct children
+- When working with JavaScript-based CSS selector engines

 ``` CSS
 #foo > p {